Movement Diameter vs Case Diameter

 • Excessive clearance without retention control

-Each results in functional or structural failure.
+Each results in predictable failure.

 External Design Implications

-External proportions are driven by internal requirements.
+External proportions are derived from internal requirements.

 They depend on: